Pirates vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 63 hits with 13 doubles, two triples, six home runs, 34 walks and 26 RBI.
+- Dansby Swanson has 13 doubles, two triples, six home runs, 34 walks and 27 RBI (65 total hits).
 He's also stolen four bases.

 Swanson Recent Games